CE Europa: Nou Sardenya

 Europa plays its home matches in the Nou Sardenya, opened on 1 December 1940 and completely rebuilt in 1995.
 It is located in the Vila de Gràcia, between the streets of Sardenya (from which it has its name), Camèlies, and Pau Alsina.
 It has a capacity of 4,000, artificial grass, and dimensions 100x63 meters.

+Can Dragó

+Since January 2026, Europa has been forced to play its home matches in the Primera Federación at a temporary stadium located in Can Dragó, a park and sports complex located in Nou Barris, a district of Barcelona.
+The stadium has a capacity to hold 3,000 spectators and features natural grass, a mandatory condition for Primera Federación clubs, so Europa will continue to play its matches in competitions such as Copa del Rey and Copa Catalunya at Nou Sardenya.

 Camp de l'Àliga

-Since 2001, Europa manages the Camp de l'Àliga, a municipality-owned stadium built in 1991 in the District of Gràcia, in the neighborhood of Vallcarca i els Penitents.
+Since 2001, Europa has managed the Camp de l'Àliga, a municipality-owned stadium built in 1991 in the Gràcia district, in the neighborhood of Vallcarca i els Penitents.
 This allowed the club to expand the football school and increase the number of teams in the youth academy.
-The field used to be made out of dirt, but has artificial grass since 2004.
+The field used to be made out of dirt, but has had artificial grass since 2004.

 Previous fields

 Throughout the years, Europa has played its home matches in many different fields in Barcelona.
 Out of all of them, the Camp del Guinardó was the most important and representative one.